infinyon/fluvio-jaq/README.md

 # JQuery SmartModule (jaq)

-SmartModule for processing json record using jq syntax.
+SmartModule for processing json records using jq syntax.
 The smartmodule is based on the rust version of jq named [jaq](https://github.com/01mf02/jaq/tree/main/).

 ## Playground